hungdx-t1/Tori/CONTRIBUTING.md

 5. **Push your branch** to your fork.

 6. **Open a Pull Request.**
+* Ensure the "base branch" is set to `develop`.
 * Fill out the PR template completely.
 * Describe what you changed and why.
 * Reference any related Issues (e.g., "Fixes #12").

 # Code Review
 Once your PR is submitted, the maintainers will review your code.
 We might ask for changes or clarifications.
 Please be patient and responsive.
-Once everything looks good, and the GitHub Actions CI passes (✅), your PR will be merged into the development branch!
+Once everything looks good, and the GitHub Actions CI passes (✅), your PR will be merged into the `develop` branch!

 ---